randomstring/FRC-Programming-Curriculum/Lessons/00-Lesson.md

 Start by going to <https://github.com/join> and creating an
     account.
-When choosing an account name and avatar, keep in mind your github account will be visible to all.
+When choosing an account name and avatar, keep in mind your GitHub account will be visible to all.
 Github is also a good way to share your work with others and can act as a coding resume.
 Next email your GitHub username to your programming lead and/or mentor so they can grant you access to your team's Github